relaybox/presence/README.md

 ### Configuration

 Create a copy of `.env.template` in the root of the project and rename it to `.env`.
-Adjust the configuration settings to matcch you local environment.
+Adjust the configuration settings to match you local environment.

 ### Installation